There are a number of terms commonly used on the Straight Dope Message Boards, that are basically “in-jokes” or references.

 Invisible Pink Unicorn – The Invisible Pink Unicorn is the second of the SDMB deities (Cecil being the first), though not original to us.
 It is often referred to in Great Debates along these lines: 'There is as much evidence for God as there is for the Invisible Pink Unicorn."

 Junior Modding – When someone who is not a moderator asserts that something is a violation of SDMB rules.
 This usurps the role of moderators, who are the arbiters of rules and posting standards on the SDMB.
 At one end, “junior modding” is annoying and arrogant; at the other end, it’s a rules violation and warnable offense.
-(There are forms of “junior modding” that are helpful: reporting spam and posting that you’ve done so, or making helpful suggestions to new posters, for example.)
-NOTE: If you see what you think is a rules violation, don’t make the judgement call yourself, but click on the REPORT button (little ! in red triangle in upper right of post) and let the mods decide.
+(There are forms of “junior modding” that are helpful, such as making helpful suggestions to new posters, for example.)
+NOTE: If you see what you think is a rules violation, don’t make the judgement call yourself, but REPORT the post to a Moderator.

 MMP – Monday Morning Post.
 One of our posters used to do a rambling thread every Monday morning.
 I don’t know why he or she isn’t doing them anymore, but others have been stepping up to continue the tradition.
 Sometimes “Guest MMP” or “Member MMP”